How Many Hours Should Your AC Run Per Day?

 Avoid high electricity bills and quick degradation of your AC system by paying attention to the issues above and calling on a professional when you do encounter issues.
 But use the following simple tips to keep your air conditioning system in tip-top shape for longer.

-As previously stated, an AC that's switched on doesn't mean the compressor is running.
+As previously stated, an AC that's switched on doesn't necessarily mean the compressor is running.
 Your AC is running when you hear and feel it pumping cool air into your space.

 Don't ignore a faulty air conditioning system.
 Call on professionals like our team at Professional Services to provide quick and easy maintenance services for your AC system.
 Our team can identify and remedy minor fixes like a clogged filter or dirty coils that can go unnoticed and cause severe damage over time.